learnwithgeeks/C.C-Task/README.md

 ## What This Project About ?
 **This project is simple Node JS Project Todo list API .**
-In this project i have Node JS as backend and React JS as frontend and Mongodb as database .
+In this project i have used Node JS as backend , React JS as frontend and Mongodb as database .
 - [app.js](https://github.com/viveksharmaui/C.C-Task/blob/master/app.js) is main server file .
 - [routes folder](https://github.com/viveksharmaui/C.C-Task/tree/master/routes) contain all the API's which we used in this project .
 - [tests folder](https://github.com/viveksharmaui/C.C-Task/tree/master/tests) contain all the API's test which we used in this project .